Victopia/php-node/README.md

 ### Net

-This class is inspired by the old jQuery ajax style, without the deferred/promise object return.
-Promises are likely to be implemented in the near future.
+This class is inspired by the old jQuery ajax style, without the deferred/promise object returned, while they are likely to be implemented in the near future.

 Sample usage: